Skip to content

 }

 After writing data, apply an opinionated formatting preset with format_gsheet.
 This auto-detects the data bounds and applies header styling, borders, and (for variance reports) conditional colouring in a single call.
-Number formats are preserved by default — pass number_format in preset_params to override:

 {